 Skip to main content

 Checkout branding lets you match your checkout pages to your brand.
-Set a button color, font, and border style at the company level, and optionally override them per checkout link or per checkout session via the API.
+Choose a background color, button color, font, and border style at the account level, and optionally override them per checkout link or per checkout session via the API.

 What you can customize